heroku/heroku-kong/README.md

 Kong may be provisioned and configured on Heroku using [Hashicorp Terraform](https://www.terraform.io) and a third-party [Kong provider](https://github.com/kevholditch/terraform-provider-kong).

-Using Terraform with Heroku today comes with some big advantages and some serious challenges.
-See these examples for more details about this pioneering architecture:
+See these examples of [Using Terraform with Heroku](https://devcenter.heroku.com/articles/using-terraform-with-heroku):

 * [Common Runtime microservices with a unified gateway](https://github.com/mars/terraform-heroku-common-kong-microservices)
 * [Private Spaces microservices with a unified gateway](https://github.com/mars/terraform-heroku-enterprise-kong-microservices)